Medical Payments Coverage (MedPay): What It Is and Who Needs It

 If you've ever wondered what happens to your medical bills after a car accident — especially if you weren't at fault — medical payments coverage (MedPay) might be the answer you're looking for.
 MedPay is an affordable car insurance add-on that covers you, your passengers, and even family members for medical expenses after a crash, with zero deductibles and no fault requirement.

-In this guide, you'll learn exactly what MedPay covers, how it stacks up against PIP and bodily injury liability, what it typically costs, and whether your state requires it.
+In this guide, you'll learn exactly what MedPay covers, how it stacks up against PIP and bodily injury liability, what it typically costs in 2026, and which states require it (plus a few where it's not even available).
 Whether you're deciding if MedPay is worth adding to your policy or just trying to understand your current coverage, this breakdown will help you make a smarter, more informed decision for your wallet.

 Key Pinch Points

-• MedPay pays your medical bills after an accident regardless of fault
+• MedPay pays medical bills after an accident regardless of who is at fault

-• MedPay costs as little as $4/month — no deductible required
+• MedPay costs just $5–$20/month with no deductible required

-• Maine, Pennsylvania, and New Hampshire require MedPay by law
+• Only Maine and New Hampshire require MedPay — it's unavailable in 4 states

 Compare Car Insurance Rates in Ohio